Pext/pext_theme_banana/README.md

-# NAME theme for Pext
+# Banana theme for Pext
-This is a COLOUR theme for [Pext](https://github.com/Pext/Pext).
+This is a yellow theme for [Pext](https://github.com/Pext/Pext).

 # License
 CC-BY-3.0